juliuswiscmsba/Flu-Shot-Learning/README.md

 Competition: https://www.drivendata.org/competitions/66/flu-shot-learning/page/210/

-#### Jupyter Notebook file may does work on GitHub.
+#### Jupyter Notebook file may not work on GitHub.
 Use Google Colab instead!

 Using CatBoost to predict and SHAP to analyze the model.